trailblazer/trailblazer/README.md

 Encapsulating an atomic operation into a stateless asset makes it easily detachable, e.g. for background-processing with Sidekiq, Resque or whatever.

+### Functional Semantic

 Note that "stateless" doesn't mean you're not allowed to mess around with the application state: Internally, you can do whatever you need to meet your domain requirements!
 The statelessness is refering to the entire Operation and its flow seen from the caller's perspective.

+Again, Operations are high-level entry points for your application.
+With one public method, they expose a rather functional behaviour.
+This is intended and doesn't break object-orientation at all.
+Within the operation, you can use as many models, state machines, workflows, etc you need - only the embracing operation is functional.

 ### Background Processing